South Eastern Freeway: Connections

-The Adelaide end of the South Eastern Freeway leads downhill to traffic lights at the intersection of Glen Osmond Road.
-It continues northwest as route number A1 into the Adelaide city centre.
-It connects north to Portrush Road to bypass the city and go towards Port Adelaide.
-It connects west onto Cross Road, towards the southern suburbs of Adelaide.
+The Adelaide end of South Eastern Freeway leads downhill to traffic lights at the intersection of Glen Osmond Road which continues northwest as route number A1 into the Adelaide city centre, Portrush Road north to bypass the city and towards Port Adelaide, and Cross Road which leads west towards the southern suburbs of Adelaide.

-The southeastern end of the freeway, near Murray Bridge, feeds onto the Swanport Bridge, a two-lane, 1 km bridge over the River Murray.
-It joins the Princes Highway, a dual-carriageway highway to Tailem Bend.
+The southeastern end of the freeway, near Murray Bridge, feeds onto the Swanport Bridge, a two-lane, 1 km bridge over the River Murray, where it joins Princes Highway, a dual-carriageway highway to Tailem Bend.
 At this point, Highway 1 becomes a two-laned, two-way scenic route which passes through many coastal towns of South Australia and Victoria.
-The National Highway continues to Melbourne as the Dukes Highway (A8) from Tailem Bend to the Victorian border and beyond as the Western Highway.
+The National Highway continues to Melbourne as Dukes Highway (A8) from Tailem Bend to the Victorian border and beyond as Western Highway.